 To avoid any of the above disadvantages while on an internship, a student may want to enroll for multiple courses in order to be considered at least part-time.
 For example, during a one-semester internship, a student could qualify for up to two internship courses (4 credits) and also take an OCC Distance Learning course (3 credits).
 This situation might qualify the student as part-time for many financial aid, scholarship, and student loan standards.
 If a request is made by the student, the Registrar can write a letter to an insurance company notifying them that the student is not enrolled full-time due to official college degree requirements for internships.
 It is up to the individual company whether or not to adjust coverage in this situation.
 Please contact the Financial Aid Office, the Admissions Department, or the Office of the Registrar for assistance.

-By entering into an Academic Mentored Internship, students agree to consent that information and subsequent files, papers, forms, or issues can be shared or summarized with appropriate persons involved before, during, or after the Internship.
-This may include, but is not limited to the Director of Internships, the Internship Assistant, the Academic Dean, ministers, mentors, elders, college employees, faculty, academic advisors and faculty supervisors.
+By entering into an Internship, students agree to consent that information and subsequent files, papers, forms, or issues can be shared or summarized with appropriate persons involved before, during, or after the Internship.
+This may include, but is not limited to the Ministry Center Director, Assistant, the Academic Dean, ministers, mentors, elders, college employees, faculty, academic advisors and faculty supervisors.
 This is necessary for grading, conflict resolution, arbitration, and debriefing.
 All parties should strive to see that confidentiality guidelines are met, brotherly love is used, and that biblical models are upheld.

 Even though the intern may be serving in a church or mission setting hundreds of miles away from the campus of OCC, he/she is still a representative of the college.
 Therefore, the college’s standard of integrity and Christ-likeness that are outlined in the Student Handbook must still be followed.
 Interns should consider themselves off-campus students for the length of the internship with regard to the Student Handbook.
 Students who disobey this standard should expect the same level of discipline as if they were on-campus students.